 The True Story of Lale Sokolov

-But Pepan the Tattooist managed to get some medicine and nurse Lale back to health, without the Nazi’s realising.
-(If the Nazi’s had noticed they probably would have killed Lale)
+But Pepan the Tattooist managed to get some medicine.
+And nursed Lale back to health Without the Nazi’s realising.
+(If the Nazi’s had noticed they probably would have killed Lale.)

 Through the horrors of the camp, Lale did his best to help others and above all found the love of his life.

 So what happened to Lale and Gita?
 Did they escape?
 And live happily ever after?

 Well you will have to read the book to find out 🙂

 Now out – Cilka’s Journey.
 A sequel to The Tattoist of Auschwitz.

 Find out what happened to Gita and Lale’s friend Cilka.
 Did she escape the camp?